Royce Lewis Player Props: Twins vs. Braves

 Royce Lewis At The Plate

-- Lewis is hitting .333 with two doubles, four home runs and three walks.
+- Lewis is batting .333 with two doubles, four home runs and three walks.

-- Lewis is batting .400 with one homer during his last outings and is riding a seven-game hitting streak.
+- Lewis enters this game on a seven-game hitting streak.
+Over the course of his last games, he's hitting .400 with one homer.

-- Lewis has had at least one RBI in 40.9% of his games this season (nine of 22), with two or more RBI three times (13.6%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Lewis has had an RBI in nine games this year (40.9%), including three multi-RBI outings (13.6%).
+He has also driven home three or more of his team's runs in one contest.

-- In 10 of 22 games this season, he has scored, including multiple runs once.
+- He has scored at least once 10 times this year (45.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.